tdwilliams7/Sprint-Challenge--Processes-and-Scheduling/README.md

 be easy.

 When you get this working, _you will have your own shell_.
-It's not as full-featured as bash, by any means, but it is a legitimate shell and the core is the same as any other shell.
+It's not as full-featured as bash by any means, but it is a legitimate shell and the core is the same as any other shell.

 If you finish early, look at extra credit to start implementing more features.